Hello hello, good people, and welcome to another episode of wild and wacky Turkmen tales.

 In 1971, a team of Soviet geologists prospected for gas at this site.
 Suddenly, the drills punched through the roof of a cavern.
 Equipment and drilling rigs came crashing down, creating a huge hole in the ground, 30 metres deep.
 You can still see bits of metal poking out down there.

 No one was killed or injured, but gas poured out.
 Methane, mostly.
-I imagine the convo may have gone something like (a Soviet version of) this :
+I imagine the convo may have gone something like this (only, you know… in Russian):

 – Hm… what if poisonous gases are released?